Uses of open science: Altmetrics

-In the 2000s and the 2010s, the web has been increasingly dominated by very large social media platforms, that curate and shape a significant part of the digital public sphere.
+During the 2000s and 2010s, the web was increasingly dominated by very large social media platforms that curate and shape a significant part of the digital public sphere.
 The public reception of scientific literature has also largely migrated to these platforms.
 This evolution has prompted the development of new metrics and quantitative methods aiming to map the circulation of publications on social media: the altmetrics.

-The concept of alt-metrics has been introduced in 2009 by Cameron Neylon and Shirly Wu as article-level metrics.
-In contrast with the focus of leading metrics on journals (impact factor) or, more recently, on individual researchers (h-index), the article-level metrics makes it possible to track the circulation of individual publications: "article that used to live on a shelf now lives in Mendeley, CiteULike, or Zotero – where we can see and count it" As such they are more compatible with the diversity of publication strategies that has characterized open science: preprints, reports or even non-textual outputs like dataset or software may also have associated metrics.
+The concept of alt-metrics was introduced in 2009 by Cameron Neylon and Shirly Wu as article-level metrics.
+In contrast with the focus of leading metrics on journals (impact factor) or, more recently, on individual researchers (h-index), the article-level metrics makes it possible to track the circulation of individual publications: "Article that used to live on a shelf now lives in Mendeley, CiteULike, or Zotero – where we can see and count it".
+As such they are more compatible with the diversity of publication strategies that has characterized open science: preprints, reports or even non-textual outputs like dataset or software may also have associated metrics.
 In their original research proposition, Neylon and Wu favored the use of data from reference management software like Zotero or Mendeley.
 The concept of altmetrics evolved and came to cover data extracted "from social media applications, like blogs, Twitter, ResearchGate and Mendeley."
-Social media sources proved especially to be more reliable on a long-term basis, as specialized academic tools like Mendeley came to be integrated into proprietary ecosystem developed by leading scientific publishers.
+Social media sources proved especially to be more reliable on a long-term basis, as specialized academic tools like Mendeley came to be integrated into a proprietary ecosystem developed by leading scientific publishers.
 Major altmetrics indicators that emerged in the 2010s include Altmetric.com, PLUMx and ImpactStory.